Remember to cite LawCareers.Net on your application form if you apply to Lewis Silkin.

-Lewis Silkin is a distinctive commercial law firm with offices in London, Oxford, Cardiff, Dublin and Hong Kong.
+Lewis Silkin is a distinctive commercial law firm with offices in London, Oxford, Manchester, Leeds, Cardiff, Dublin, Belfast and Hong Kong.
 The firm takes pride in retaining a unique culture and a fun, less stuffy whilst professional and fast paced environment.
 It places a high priority on relationships with clients, excellent technical ability and the commercial thinking of their lawyers.
 Clients find them refreshingly easy to deal with.
 The firm is committed and professional as any good law firm but perhaps more adept at the inter-personal skills that make relationships work and go on working.
 It has a friendly, lively style with a commitment to continuous improvement.
 As an employer they place an unusually high emphasis on workplace engagement and has a genuine commitment to getting the right work life balance and see this as a key feature in attracting and retaining talented people.

 Lewis Silkin is recognised as a leading firm in global employment law, immigration and related services; and providing legal services to clients working within the creative industries and creative economy.
 It provides services through its eight key sectors: advertising and marketing; financial services; manufacturing and engineering; media and entertainment; professional services; retail, hospitality and leisure; sports business; and technology.
 The major practice areas include: brands and intellectual property; commercial; corporate; data and privacy; dispute resolution; employment; immigration; partnership; real estate; tax, reward and incentives; and trade mark and portfolio management.
 Clients range from large multinational corporations and FTSE 100 companies, to small owner managed business and entrepreneurs.
 The firm is a member of two global alliances – Ius Laboris, the global alliance of employment law specialist firms and GALA, the Global Advertising Lawyers Alliance.